jeskodes/word-scramble/README.md

     <img width="72%" src="assets\images\animal-scramble-word-game.gif">
 </p>
 <br>

 [Animal Scramble](https://jeskodes.github.io/word-scramble/) is a fun anagram game where the player has to unscramble the jumbled up animal words.
-The game has been designed to be quick to start playing with obvious game play and minimal rules and explanations.
+The game has been designed to be quick to start playing with obvious game play and minimal explanations.

 The target players are people of all ages who would like a word game that is a fun and light-hearted distraction.